API java : TreePath

 public TreePath pathByAddingChild(Object child)

-Returns a new path containing all the elements of this object plus child. child will be the last element of the newly created TreePath.
-This will throw a NullPointerException if child is null.
+Returns a new path containing all the elements of this path plus child. child is the last element of the newly created TreePath.

 public TreePath getParentPath()